-- What constitutes a healthy diet (including understanding calories, and nutritional content). - The principles of planning and preparing a range of healthy meals.
+How and when to seek support including which adults to speak to in school if they are worried about their health.
+Healthy eating Pupils should know: What constitutes a healthy diet (including understanding calories, and nutritional content).
+The principles of planning and preparing a range of healthy meals.
 The characteristics of a poor diet and risks associated with unhealthy eating (including, for example, obesity) and other behaviours (e.g. the impact of alcohol on diet or health).
 Drugs, alcohol and tobacco Pupils should know: The facts about legal and illegal harmful substances and associated risks, including smoking, alcohol use and drug-taking.
-Health and prevention Pupils should know: How to recognise early signs of physical illness, such as weight los unexplained changes to the body.
-About safe and unsafe exposure to the sun, and how to reduce t damage, including skin cancer.
+Health and prevention Pupils should know: How to recognise early signs of physical illness, such as weight loss, or unexplained changes to the body.
+About safe and unsafe exposure to the sun, and how to reduce the risk of sun damage, including skin cancer.
 The importance of sufficient good quality sleep for good health and that a lack of sleep can affect weight, mood and ability to learn.
 About dental health and the benefits of good oral hygiene and dental flossing, including regular check-ups at the dentist.
-About personal hygiene and germs including bacteria, viruses, how they are spread and the importance of handwashing. ■ The facts and science relating to allergies, immunisation and vaccination.
+About personal hygiene and germs including bacteria, viruses, how they are spread and the importance of handwashing.
+The facts and science relating to allergies, immunisation and vaccination.
 Basic first aid Pupils should know: How to make a clear and efficient call to emergency services if necessary.
 Concepts of basic first-aid, for example dealing with common injuries, including head injuries.

-Changing Pupils should know: Changing adolescent body Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
+Changing adolescent body Pupils should know: Key facts about puberty and the changing adolescent body, particularly from age 9 through to age 11, including physical and emotional changes.
 About menstrual wellbeing including the key facts about the menstrual cycle.